-Rana Sagha Zadeh, M.Arch., Ph.D., Associate AIA, LEED AP, EDAC, is a tenure-track assistant professor and the co-director of the Health Design Innovations Lab (HDIL, affiliated with the Institute for Healthy Futures) in the Department of Design & Environmental Analysis at Cornell University.
+Rana Sagha Zadeh, M.Arch., Ph.D., Associate AIA, LEED AP, EDAC, is an assistant professor and the co-director and co-founder of the Health Design Innovations Lab (HDIL, affiliated with the Institute for Healthy Futures) in the Department of Design & Environmental Analysis at Cornell University.
 Zadeh specializes in evidence-based and human-centered healthcare design.

-One focus is the development of low-cost, high-impact, non-pharmacological system solutions to improve quality of life and manage patient symptoms, thereby minimizing the need for medication and medical procedures for patients with advanced and chronic illnesses, particularly in end-of-life, geriatric, and acute-care settings.

-HDIL is committed to working with national and local partners to advance innovations in palliative care.
+HDIL is committed to working with national and local partners to advance innovations in healthcare and palliative care.
 In collaboration with medical, nursing, and engineering experts, HDIL is developing evidence-based educational programs for caregivers, as well as novel technological interventions for patients to measure and manage symptoms and improve their safety and quality of life.

 Other ongoing focuses are economic evaluation of improvements in care environments and novel design and engineering solutions to optimize medical workplaces and improve alertness, productivity, efficiency, and patient satisfaction.